BreanaMajors/BreezyIT/README.md

-- 👋 Hi, I’m @BreezyIT
+- Hi, I’m Breana Majors who is obsessed with coding. 👋
-- 👀 I’m interested in Software Development.
+- Software Development is where my heart is at! 👀
+- If I am not learning within my career...
+I am outside gardening fruits and vegetables🪴
-- 📫 Don't be afraid to reach out!
-Let's chat!
+- Don't be afraid to reach out!
+Let's chat! 📫

 <!---
 BreezyIT/BreezyIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.